Better-World Philosophy

 Better-World Philosophy: A Sociological Synthesis is an 1899 treatise by American zoologist and philosopher J. Howard Moore, published by The Ward Waugh Company.
-Drawing on ethics, sociology, and evolutionary theory, the book presents Moore’s view that moral and social progress depend on recognizing the unity of life and extending ethical concern to all sentient beings.
-It explores how desire, labor, heredity, and cooperation shape moral development and social organization, and argues that education and social reform can advance human and animal welfare.
+Drawing on ethics, sociology, and evolutionary theory, the book sets out Moore's view that moral and social progress depend on recognizing the unity of life and extending ethical concern to all sentient beings.
+It discusses desire, labor, heredity, cooperation, moral development, and social organization, and argues that education and social reform can improve the welfare of humans and animals.

-Upon its release, Better-World Philosophy received a mixed critical response.
+Better-World Philosophy received a mixed critical response.
 Some reviewers, including The Literary World, described Moore's outlook as pessimistic, while others, such as the Journal of Education and the Advocate of Peace, praised its clarity and ethical seriousness.
-The book was endorsed by figures including Henry Demarest Lloyd, Robert G. Ingersoll, George D. Herron, and John Peter Altgeld, and attracted the attention of English humanitarian Henry S. Salt, who began corresponding with Moore.
+The book was endorsed by figures including Henry Demarest Lloyd, Robert G. Ingersoll, George D. Herron, and John Peter Altgeld, and brought Moore into correspondence with the English humanitarian Henry S. Salt.

-According to historian Donna L. Davey, Better-World Philosophy was Moore's first major work and reflected both his moral idealism and his belief in moral education and eugenics as instruments of social improvement.
-The book was first published in Chicago by the Ward Waugh Publishing Company in 1899, reissued by Charles H. Kerr & Company in 1906, and published in London by Ernest Bell in 1907.
+According to historian Donna L. Davey, Better-World Philosophy was Moore's first major work and reflected his moral idealism, his belief in moral education, and his support for eugenics as a means of social improvement.